(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 the federal agency that acts as a watchdog (more often as a

-sleeping watchdog) to prevent consumer fraud and other unfair
+sleeping lapdog) to prevent consumer fraud and other unfair

 trade practices.
 It also may occasionally wake up long enough to